aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Powers and Roots

-1. Square roots of negative numbers, as well as all other even roots of negative numbers are undefined, ie are not signed numbers.
+1. Square roots of negative numbers, as well as all other even roots of negative numbers are undefined, ie are not rational numbers.
 E.g. the square root of -4 is undefined; the square root of -9 is undefined; the fourth root of -81 is undefined.
 2. Other than even roots (including square roots) of negative numbers, powers and roots of integers work as expected.
 E.g. the square of -2 is 4, not -4; the square of -3 is 9; the cube root of -8 is -2; the cube root of -27 is -3.